Energy bill rebates, grants & support 2026: who qualifies in the UK?

 3. Gather evidence early.
 Have your latest bill, meter type, and proof of benefits/income ready (see the checklist below).

-What you’ll usually need (rebate evidence checklist)
+What you’ll usually need (support evidence checklist)

 Item Why it’s needed Examples